-You can perform several actions on the farms listed on the Administration Console's Farms page.
+You can perform several actions on the farms listed on the administrative console Farms page.

 Actions You Can Perform on the Farms Page

-At a page level, you can select the check box next to an existing farm and click one of the buttons to perform its associated action on the farm.
+To perform an action on a farm, you can select the check box next to an existing farm and click one of the action buttons.

 Create a Farm.

 Alternatively, instead of using the Edit button, you can click the farm's name and update the settings from the farm's summary page.Note: When you edit the farm and reduce the Sessions per VM value, any existing sessions in excess of the new lower value are not automatically logged off.
 You can either manually log off the excess sessions or wait until the system logs off the sessions according to the values for the farm's Timeout Handling settings ( Empty Session Timeout, Log Off Disconnected Sessions, Max Session Lifetime) and Session Timeout Interval.
 Because those existing sessions in excess of the new lower value are not automatically logged off, the console might display VM and farm utilization values higher than 100% until the excess active sessions are logged off.